viamrobotics/docs/docs/tutorials/integrating-viam-with-openai.md

 AI language models like OpenAI's [ChatGPT](https://openai.com/blog/chatgpt/) are making companion robots with realistic, human-like speech a potential reality.
 By combining ChaptGPT with the Viam platform’s built-in [computer Vision Service](/services/vision), ML model support, and [locomotion](/components/base/), you can within a few hours create a basic companion robot that:

-* Listens with a microphone, converts speech-to-text, gets a response from OpenAI.
+* Listens with a microphone, converts speech-to-text, gets a response from ChatGPT.
 * Converts GPT response text to speech and "speaks" the response through a speaker.
 * Follows commands like "move forward" and "spin".
 * Makes observations about its environment when asked questions like "What do you see?".